What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 ❤️ deep breaths… take slow, even deep breaths to relax the body.

 ❤️ be patient… it may take time for your bowels to adjust to coffee enemas.
-As stated above, if new to enemas, it’s good to start with saline enemas to get your body used to doing them.
+As stated above, if new to enemas, it’s good to start with water enemas to get your body used to doing them.

 As an Amazon Associate I earn from qualifying purchases.